Key Privacy Terms

 - Relates to donation by the individual of any body part or bodily substance of the individual or is deriving from testing or examination of any such body part or bodily substance;

 - Identifies an individual’s substitute decision-maker.

-HCAI becomes responsible for the privacy and security of PII and PHI when the data enters the HCAI system, while the data is stored by HCAI, and when HCAI destroys the data.
+HCAI becomes responsible for the privacy and security of PI and PHI when the data enters the HCAI system, while the data is stored by HCAI, and when HCAI destroys the data.

-Below are the main actions HCAIP will take and the actions we depend on others to take, in order to protect the confidentiality of personally identifiable information (PII).
+Below are the main actions HCAIP will take and the actions we depend on others to take, in order to protect the confidentiality of personal information (PI).

 HCAIP commits to:

 - maintain appropriate technical and administrative safeguards to protect the data in the HCAI system

 - audit the privacy practices of any third parties that HCAI contracts to establish consistency with HCAIP standards